 It’s fair to assume that 2016 was an impressive year for the Hitman reboot’s experimental episodic structure.
-What was at first considered by many to be a slight misstep for Square Enix’s popular Hitman stealth franchise eventually turned out to be a rallying return to form which let players crack each piece of content wide open rather than immediately move on to the next.
+What was at first considered by many to be a slight misstep for IO Interactive’s popular Hitman stealth franchise eventually turned out to be a rallying return to form which let players crack each piece of content wide open rather than immediately move on to the next.

-To celebrate, we at IGCritic felt it necessary to highlight some of the very best assassination contracts in all of Hitman history, specifically the targets and locations that stayed within our minds as being the perfect example of how to perfectly garrotte someone without them having an inkling.
+To celebrate, we at IGCritic felt it necessary to highlight some of the very best assassination contracts in all of Hitman history, specifically the targets and locations that stayed within our minds as being prime examples of how to perfectly garrotte someone without them having an inkling.
 Spoiler alert, things are about to get messy – but memorable!